Pascal Ravach, Présence Audio, Lys, Oxford Acoustics... and Mutine

 1988, Switzerland, Germany and England, Oxford Acoustics

-My Vecteur turntable remains the reference, I still sell Linn, other English brands (Logic, Pink Triangle, ...), and I import Oracle (Delphi) from Quebec; but I'm still looking for an "English" reference turntable...
+My Vecteur turntable remaining the reference, I still sell Linn and other English brands (Logic, Pink Triangle …) and I import Oracle (the Delphi) from Quebec.
+I was still looking for an "English" reference turntable.

-I import an amplifier (Inca Tech Claymore); Colin Wonfor, the designer, tells me that the two best turntables at the moment are the Nottingham Analog Studio and the Oxford Acoustics.
+I imported an amplifier, the Inca Tech Claymore.
+Colin Wonfor, the designer, told me then that the two best turntables at the moment were the Nottingham Analog Studio and the Oxford Acoustics.

-I purchase both: a Nottingham Analog Mentor Carbon (youtube link) and a Oxford Acoustics Crystal Reference.
+I purchased both: a Nottingham Analog Mentor Carbon (youtube link) and a Oxford Acoustics Crystal Reference.

-When listening, the Mentor has a slightly deeper bass, but the Crystal Reference is more airy and dynamic.
-I make this one my favorite... to the point of finally meeting Fraser Shaw, its creator, and first buying the majority of the shares in their English distribution, Oxford Distribution, and later in their manufacturing unit, Oxford Acoustics; the new entity is called Acoustics Limited and is based in Abingdon near Oxford.
+When listening, the Mentor had a slightly deeper bass, but the Crystal Reference was airier and more dynamic.
+I made this one my favourite... and finally met Fraser Shaw, its creator.
+First, I bought a majority of shares in their English distribution, Oxford Distribution, and later in their manufacturing unit, Oxford Acoustics.
+The new entity was called Acoustics Limited and was based in Abingdon near Oxford.

-The success is enormous... we end up manufacturing 300 units per month, all products included (phono preamplifier, preamplifier, amplifier, three turntable models)
+The success was enormous.
+We ended up manufacturing 300 units per month, all products included (phono preamplifier, preamplifier, amplifier and three turntable models).

-For example, a German retailer in Bamberg buys the small turntable model (the Crystalette) from us in monthly batches of 25 units!
+For example, a German retailer in Bamberg bought the small turntable model (the Crystalette) from us in monthly batches of 25 units!

-We create innovative products of such beauty that a journalist visiting one of our shows afterwards will call us "the B&O of the audiophile".
+We created innovative products of such beauty that a journalist visiting one of our shows afterwards called us "the B&O of the audiophile".

 Another journalist from the United States even told us that she would like to propose them to the MoMa!

-We are developing a unique technique for our "black lacquer" finish, with a paint booth isolated by ultra-thin water curtains; in two passes we obtain the same result as a real Chinese lacquer with its seven layers and its seven sanding...
+We developed a unique technique for our "black lacquer" finish, with a paint booth isolated by ultra-thin water curtains.
+In two passes we obtained the same result as a real Chinese lacquer with its seven layers and its seven sanding operations.

 The Thiel tweeter